|

 be Cruel’ - first whisperings of the ultimate love-tryst), ensured

 this show never slept.
-Time and again, music and visuals
+Time and again, music and visu als

 But Bremnes here showed

 himself a delicious character actor.
-Chad stands up for himself
+Chad

 (‘I’ve hit plenty of friends before’, he adds, before declining to hit